Night of the Big Wind: Damage

 Contemporary accounts of damage indicate that the Night of the Big Wind was the most severe storm to affect Ireland for many centuries.
 It is estimated that between 250 and 300 people lost their lives in the storm.
 Severe property damage was caused, particularly in Connacht, but also in Ulster and northern Leinster.
 Between a fifth and a quarter of all houses in Dublin suffered damage ranging from broken windows to complete destruction.
 Much of the inland damage was caused by a storm surge that drew large quantities of sea water inland, resulting in widespread flooding.

 Even well-built buildings suffered structural damage, including new factories and military barracks.
 The newly constructed St. Mary's Roman Catholic Church in Derrytrasna was completely destroyed; one of the steeples of the Church of Ireland church in Castlebar was blown down, and a number of large country houses were unroofed.
 Among the poorly built homes of the poor, damage was more severe and many were completely destroyed.
 A total of 42 ships, most along the less sheltered west coast, were wrecked while unsuccessfully trying to ride out the storm: a majority of the recorded casualties occurred at sea.

 Stacks of hay and corn were widely destroyed, resulting in severe starvation among livestock in the following months.

 Legacy

 The Night of the Big Wind became part of Irish folk tradition.
 Irish folklore held that Judgment Day would occur on the Feast of the Epiphany, 6 January.
 Such a severe storm led many to believe that the end of the world was at hand.

-The Old-Age Pensions Act 1908 introduced pensions for over-70s, but many Irish Catholics prior to the Registration of Births and Deaths (Ireland) Act, 1863 had no birth registration.
+The Old Age Pensions Act 1908 introduced pensions for over-70s, but many Irish Catholics prior to the Registration of Births and Deaths (Ireland) Act 1863 had no birth registration.
 One of the questions used to establish proof of age was whether the applicant remembered the Night of the Big Wind.
+The question was also used as an aide-memoire for the 1901 census.